-Once the base year is established from the GEV simulation, the half-hourly model then forecasts the year-on-year change in demand, accounting for shifts in time of day for minimum and maximum demand.
+Once the base year is established and validated by the GEV simulation, the half-hourly model then forecasts the year-on-year change in demand, accounting for shifts in time of day for minimum and maximum demand.

-The half-hourly forecast process grows half-hourly demand by economic conditions such as price and GSP, demographic conditions such as connections growth, and technological conditions to derive an annual growth index.
+The half-hourly forecast process grows half-hourly demand by economic conditions such as price and GSP, demographic conditions such as connections growth, and technological conditions to derive a periodic growth index.
+Based on the availability of the input data, the frequency of the growth index may vary from monthly to annual.